hellobytecodes/Language_Byte/README.md

 And the address where the libraries for this language are currently located is at the GitHub link below so that we can create a special site for it later, but for now it is at the GitHub link below.
 <br>
 <a href="https://github.com/hellobytecodes/Byte_library">Address Library Byte 📚</a>

+# Are the libraries of this language designed so that they do not run on Termux, like some Python libraries, and can only be used on the system?
+No, every library ever designed for this language can be fully implemented on Termux.
+For example, the androidbiuld library available in this language is for direct Java coding in the byte language.
+By reading the documentation of this library, you can easily build an Android application in Termux and extract the apk from it or even for the Windows operating system.

+Of course, it goes without saying that some libraries depend on a series of tools that you must install on Termux and then use the library